FergusDevelopmentLLC/names-map-node/README.md

 User can slide year from when the name first entered the list to when/if it exited.

+histogram in progress.
+See http://104.236.16.91:8645/names/d3/histogram.html

+The bars represent year, and highlight based on the slider.

+The most popular year for a name should be signified/displayed.

-Bi-variate version, in order to map 2 names simultaneously.
+Bi-variate version is considered, in order to map 2 names simultaneously.
 Input 2 names.

 ### Wireframes